-Hylocereus trigonus is a sprawling or vining, terrestrial or epiphytic cactus with fleshy green stems with 3 or 4 prominent, undulate, longitudinal ribs.
-The stems are up to 33 feet (10 m) long and up to 0.8 inches (2 cm) wide.
-The flowers are scented, nocturnal, and up to 10 inches (25 cm) long.
+Hylocereus trigonus is a terrestrial or epiphytic cactus with many green sprawling or vining branches with 3 or 4 prominent undulate ribs.
+The stems are thick, fleshy, up to 33 feet (10 m) long, and up to 0.8 inches (2 cm) wide.
+Flowers are scented, nocturnal, funnel-shaped, and up to 10 inches (25 cm) long.
 The outer tepals are fleshy and green, and the inner tepals are white, turning yellowish when mature.
-Fruits are oval, pink-purple, up to 5.6 inches (14 cm) long, and up to 3 inches (7.5 cm) wide.
+Fruits are oval, pink-purple, up to 5.6 inches (14 cm) long, and up to 3 inches (7.5 cm) in diameter.

 How to Grow and Care